fabkrum/web-performance-resources/crux-page-data.md

 ![CleanShot 2021-05-24 at 15 08 21](https://user-images.githubusercontent.com/21277749/119352796-69c25780-bca2-11eb-9691-179506409ee5.png)

 * In the "Execution log" below the script, you can follow what the script is doing.
 * Don't get nervous if you get a lot of error messages.
-These are your pages with not enough CrUX data (most likely only 5% of your pages will have CrUX data)
+These are your pages with not enough CrUX data (most likely, only 5% of your pages will have CrUX data)
 * The script adds all pages with enough data to the Google Sheet.
-* After every 50 page checks you see a status info in the logs.
+* After every 50 page checks, you see a status info in the execution log (pages checked, pages added, % of pages added)
-* If you see the message "Execution completed" the Google Sheet is ready.
+* If you see the message "Execution completed", the script has finished, and the Google Sheet is ready.

 ![CleanShot 2021-05-24 at 15 08 33](https://user-images.githubusercontent.com/21277749/119353300-008f1400-bca3-11eb-8f07-4b2f9f4315c7.png)